fczavian/fczavian/README.md

 ## ⚡ About Me

 > 🤖 *"Building Discord bots so users don't have to interact with real humans."*
+> 💡 **Fun Fact:** My Discord bots reply faster than your crush. 😅

 - 🔭 Developer from **Pakistan 🇵🇰** building Discord applications & backend services at **FizzyStudio**
 - 💬 Interested in Discord ecosystems, multiplayer game bots, and server automation